yufanzhouonline/MutKit/README.md

 # MutKit
-MutKit: a versatile python package for four-caller intergration of mutation and structure variation
+MutKit: a versatile python package for mutation detection, integration and visualization

 # Citation: